zkcpku/make-effective-data-visualization/README.md

 - Change the size of the bubbles.
 - Add pick rate on the x-axis.
 - Enlarge and beautify the information panel.
+- Add terms explanation and some introductory to the visualization
+- Add a walk through

 ## Feedback: